Skip to main content

 Update Jest config

-The earlier command also generates Jest files for testing your action.
+The earlier command also generates Jest files to test your action.
 If you use Jest for testing your Dynatrace app, you can update your jest.config.js file in the root directory as follows:

 jest.config.js